 The existing FM 1387 consists of two undivided 12-foot-wide rural lanes with 2-foot-wide shoulders on both sides, as well as turn lanes at various locations along the existing roadway.
 The existing ROW width varies between 80 to 100 feet throughout the project corridor.
 The existing drainage flows into open ditches on both sides of the road.
 There are permanent utility easements along the roadway.
 There is one bridge located over North Prong Creek.
+No bicycle and pedestrian accommodations currently exist along the project limits, except for a 0.6-mile portion on the south side of FM 1387, from west of Midlothian Heritage High School to east of Walnut Grove Road.
 The existing speed limit is 50 miles per hour (mph).
 Refer to Appendix B for the project photos, Appendix C for the schematics, and Appendix D for the existing typical sections.